subquery/subql/README.md

 #### Publish your SubQuery Project to our Managed Service

 Don't want to worry about running your own indexing infrastructure?
 SubQuery provides a [managed Service](https://explorer.subquery.network) with industry leading hosting so you can sleep easy.
-Trused by hundreds of projects with millions of daily requests, follow our publishing guide to see how you can upload your project to [SubQuery Projects](https://academy.subquery.network/run_publish/publish.html).
+Trusted by hundreds of projects with millions of daily requests, follow our publishing guide to see how you can upload your project to [SubQuery Projects](https://academy.subquery.network/run_publish/publish.html).

 #### Run your own Indexer and Query Service